Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Since the half way point of the opening is sort of flat, that's where I made my cut:

 I made a zig-zag cut because I figured that a straight seam would be weaker.
-You can also see that I marked out a couple of cuts on the front lower portion.
-This is where the Chevelle lower character line is, so I don't need it because it's positioned higher than the Lemans.
-The back edge of the opening is taken care of by the lower quarter patch panel, but the front will need to be built from scratch.
+You can also see that I marked out a cut on the front lower portion.
+This is where the Chevelle lower character line is, so I can't use it because it's positioned differently than the Lemans.
+This area will need to be reconstructed from scratch, but the back edge of the opening is taken care of by the lower quarter patch panel.

 Each end of the patch panel matches up with the existing curve pretty well.
 I just needed to fill in the gap.